 The most important piece that goes into launching a meal donation program is the pitch to Dining Services.
 Your first meeting with your dining administrator will either have them fall in love or slamming the door.
 Below, you’ll find a winning formula for your pitch.

 1. Research everyone copied on your email thread and learn how long and in what capacities the administrators you're meeting with have been working on campus.

 2. Introduce who you are and why you’re proposing to implement a meal sharing program.
-Ask if they’ve heard of the program.
+Ask if they’ve heard of Swipe Out Hunger.

 3. Explain what Swipe Out Hunger is and how the program works.